End of Life Challenges and Palliative Care DUMF5150

 Assessment

-Students will use course materials to critically reflect on and connect two of the following issues: 1) the social processes that identify someone as nearing the end of life [ILO1]; 2) the main issues shaping the global spread of palliative care [ILO2]; and 3) identify and discuss an emerging response to contemporary dying, death, and bereavement [ILO3].
+Students will use course materials to critically reflect on all of the following interdisciplinary issues in light of their professional and or personal experience [ILO4]: 1) the social processes that identify someone as nearing the end of life [ILO1]; 2) the main issues shaping the global spread of palliative care [ILO2]; and 3) an emerging response to contemporary dying, death, and bereavement [ILO3].

 Course Aims